Buyers Who Like One Of Mitch's Listings... Have 4 Options.

 With ToHelpUmove Realty, Buyers and Sellers will be required to sign or acknowledge receiving several documents predominately focused on Limited or Dual Agency.
 Additionally you will see several other places that limited or dual agency is discussed including in a “check box” on every Metropolitan Board of REALTORs Purchase Agreement all there in an effort to eliminate lawsuits.
 In fact one of the most common reasons for lawsuits, related to the sale or purchase of a property, is that one party feels that the Limited or Dual Agent inappropriately advocated or represented the other party’s interests.

 The conflicts of Interest with Limited or Dual Agency are numerous.
 For sellers their goal is obtain the best price and terms while the Buyer’s goals are typically to get the lowest price.
 Usually the only person who “wins” in Dual/Limited agency is the REALTOR who receives the commission from both sides of the transaction.
 Since commission fees are most often built in to the purchase price, and while paid by the Seller at closing, this means BOTH the BUYER and the SELLER are paying comparable fees, as you typically would, but NOT getting all of the same representation you should and would usually receive.
-At the same time since commission fees are built in to the purchase price that means as a Buyer you are paying comparable fees, as you typically would, but NOT getting all of the same representation you should and would usually receive.
+It makes much more sense, since both sides are typically saving very little, if anything at all, in a Dual Agent/Limited Agency transaction...
+It just makes more sense for the Sellers to have a Listing Agent represent ONLY their interests while a Buyer's Agent represents ONLY the Buyer's interests!
+Both sides frankly deserve to receive all of the representation that they would usually receive.

 Click on the 'How You Lose' to learn why you might NOT want to have a Limited/Dual Agent & explore 'Four Options' to learn about the possible next steps & ways to proceed.